RustyFarmer101/hora-id/README.md

 # TUID
-A time-sorted 8-byte unique ID generator for distributed systems.
+A time-sorted 8-byte unique ID generator for distributed systems, micro-services and B-Tree databases.

 TUID supports upto 256 unique machines and can theoretically generate 16.7 million unique IDs per second per machine.
 That's a total of maximum 4.2 billion IDs per second.
 However, modern computers are not able to hit this limit.
 See the [performance](#performance) section below for more details.